John goes through his father's journal to learn the truth of the corporations.

 What is not known is how President Faison started the hostilities with the rest of the world and how he pushed through legislation to give control of the country to the corporations which threw the country into one of the worst economic crisis ever seen.

-In President Faison’s first hundred days of office, he succeeded in lifting most business regulations, giving the corporations carte blanche to do what they want.
-This included creating monopolies, controlling wages and hours, lobbying powers, and eliminating almost all of the corporation taxes.
+In President Faison’s first year in office, he succeeded in lifting most business regulations, giving the corporations carte blanche to do what they wanted.
+This included creating monopolies, controlling wages and hours, controlling medical insurance, what kind of people they wanted to hire, and eliminating almost all of the corporation taxes.

-Overtime policies disappeared and wages plummeted.
-Hiring practices changed as well with their own families being picked for jobs and promoted like they were heirs to the kingdom.
+Overtime, policies disappeared and wages plummeted.
+Hiring practices changed nepotism plagued Corporations.
+Jobs and promotions became exclusive birthrights as though they were heirs to the corporate kingdoms.
 Interest rates soared.
 Hundreds of homes were foreclosed each week.
 The middle class was quickly eradicated.
 Homelessness reached epidemic proportions.
 Food shortages sprang up when most farmed and ranched food experienced large losses of workers due to President Faison’s deportation policies.

 Without seeking approval from Congress, Faison launched nuclear attacks on the Middle East.
-Nuclear impacts were from Pakistan to Kazakhstan and from Kyrgyzstan to Syria.
-The radiation fallout spread much further.
-Surrounding countries quickly died out including Israel, Saudi Arabia, most of India, Eastern China.
+Nuclear impacts were from Pakistan to Kazakhstan and from Kyrgyzstan to Syria, though the radiation fallout spread much further.
+Surrounding countries quickly died out including Israel, Saudi Arabia, most of India, and Eastern China.

 The world’s countries were outraged, including the few allies the U.S. had left.
 President Faison’s response was any type of reprisal would mark that country as an ally of the Islamic States and would meet the same fate.
 Fearing all out nuclear war all military actions were stopped.
-Instead the United States was isolated and heavy sanctions were levied against America.
+Instead, the United States was isolated and heavy sanctions were levied against America.
 The United Nations relocated to Germany.
 All trade, financial, and diplomatic ties were cut off.
-Canada severed all pipelines into the continental U.S. Alaska being cut off from America, became an independent state and seceded from the U.S.
+Canada severed all pipelines into the continental U.S. Alaska being cut off from the U.S., became an independent state and seceded from America.

 Russia, under President Putin, was the only ally the U.S. had left.
 Even though they lauded America’s actions in the Middle East, Russia did nothing to assist our country.
-They took advantage of the leader of the world’s disarray.
-Russia busied itself with rebuilding the Soviet Blocs by regaining control of it’s surrounding countries.
+They took advantage of becoming a world leader during the disarray.
+Russia busied itself with rebuilding the Soviet Blocs by regaining control of its surrounding countries.

 President Faison played to the fears of Americans and promised he could rebuild the U.S. as a strong isolationist country.
-He easily won a second election.
-Unable to follow through with his promises of rebuilding the country, America fell into economic failure.
+He easily won a second election, but unable to follow through with his promises of rebuilding the country, America fell into economic failure.
 The states became splintered and began fighting amongst themselves for the few remaining resources.

 January 30th – Because of the chaos between the states, elections were never held again, President Faison remained in office for about two years past his second term.
 He turned to businesses especially corporations to take care of their employees and communities surrounding their corporate offices.